rickijen/azureiotoperations-elastel-zephyr/README.md

    --ops-config observability.metrics.exportInternalSeconds=60
    ```

 3. Verify IoT Ops service deployment output for health, configuration, and usability.
-If you have installed IoT Ops previously, make sure to **check for upgrade** first
+If you have installed IoT Ops previously, make sure to **check for upgrade** first.

    ```
    az extension add --upgrade --name azure-iot-ops